 )

-It is common to have heavy nested data, CocoIndex is natively designed to handle heavily nested data structures.
+It is common to have heavily nested data, and CocoIndex is natively designed to handle heavily nested data structures.

 Export to Postgres